The Personal Education Scholarship

 Problems arise because some benefits may interfere or work in opposition to other benefits, or other financial planning goals.
 For example, tax savings and potential future financial aid may work in opposition when it comes to college savings tools.
 A tool that can protect potential future financial aid may not provide tax savings, and vice versa.
 Saving for college may impact Retirement planning or Estate Planning etc…

-The Personal College Savings Plan in 4 Steps:
+The Personal Education Scholarship Plan in 4 Steps:

 Step 1: The College Plan Review